JuliaBerry/PiCraft.jl/README.md

 using PiCraft
 ```

 On load, the library will attempt to connect to a running Minecraft world on localhost.
 If Minecraft is not running, an error message will be printed.
-Subseqently, once Minecraft has been started,  a connection can be forced by calling `PiCraft.connectToWorld()`
+Subsequently, once Minecraft has been started,  a connection can be forced by calling `PiCraft.connectToWorld()`

 You can save and restore your progress using the commands:
 1) Save: `world.checkpoint.save()`